Subject Lead for Product Design: Miss S Allen

 Design and technology is taught by experienced subject specialists in fully equipped and specialised rooms for wood, metals and plastic work alongside a Computer Aided Design and Manufacture suite (CAD-CAM) equipped with the latest in 3D printing and laser cutting facilities.

-A varied and wide range of core practical skills and and design opportunities, which will challenge and stimulate our young students minds, are offered in Year 7 & 8.
+A varied and wide range of core practical skills and and design opportunities, which will challenge and stimulate our young students minds.
 The projects undertaken include a smart-phone holder and a modelling webcam.
 Students will fully develop their understanding and skills in graphics, resistant materials, control technology and electronics.

 At KS4, Design and Technology courses combine creative flair with technical capability to problem solve design challenges.
 The department has also acquired some of the most modern computer aided design and manufacture (CAD CAM) equipment , including a laser cutter, dye sublimation technology and 3D printing technology.
 All of these can only boost pupils’ enjoyment and lead to the manufacture of very high quality products.
 Courses require students to submit a Non-Examination Assessment which account for 50% of their final grade.
 This NEA will focus on using their chosen specialist material.
 Studying Design and Technology at GCSE opens the door to A’ level studies in the subject, which could lead to careers in engineering, design, publishing and architecture.